umbralcalc/umbralcalc.github.io/_posts/energy_demand_response_optimisation_for_the_national_grid.md

 ---
-title: "Evaluating rugby manager decision-making"
+title: "Energy demand response optimisation for the national grid"
 tag: "Acting on Simulated Systems"
 series-blurb: "A collection of simulated examples of real-world actions explored through interactive dashboards.
 Each post is devoted to a specific real-world decision problem in turn, and walks through how to play with the dashboard to discover the best action.
 No maths, just diagrams and straightforward descriptions all the way through."
-order: 1
+order: 5
 images:
 - "https://pub-afdb1348ec964ca5b530aa758c0bdc56.r2.dev/assets/simulating_real_world_systems/closing-stack.svg"
 - "https://pub-afdb1348ec964ca5b530aa758c0bdc56.r2.dev/assets/simulating_real_world_systems/applied-projects.svg"
 ---

-# Evaluating rugby manager decision-making
+# Energy demand response optimisation for the national grid
 <div style="height:0.75em;"></div>

-The link to this project can be [found here](https://github.com/umbralcalc/trywizard).
+The link to this project can be [found here](https://github.com/umbralcalc/energy-balancer).